kurapica/IGAS/PLoop/README.md

 	-- Define a class extend from the interfaces class "Person"
-		-- so the Person class have one method and one property from the two interfaces -- Since the IFGreet extend IFName, so also can be : extend "IFGreet" extend "IFName" "IFGreet"
+		-- so the Person class have one method and one property from the two interfaces -- Since the IFGreet extend IFName, [[extend "IFGreet"]] is enough. extend "IFName" "IFGreet"

 	endclass "Person"